vinceskahan/v5wiki/registry.md

 http://weewx.com/stations.html

 You must opt-in to register your station(s).
 WeeWX never sends data until you tell it to do so.

-Stations are placed on the map using their location, and a screen capture is automatically made of the station's URL, if possible.
+Stations are placed on the map using their location, and, if possible, a screen capture is made of the station's URL.

 ## How to turn it on?